skill-audit

 SKILL.md

-Skill Audit - Security Analysis for AI Agent Skills
+Skill Audit - Security Analysis for AI Agent Skills and Agent Definitions

-Skills are the dependency layer of the AI agent ecosystem.
-Just as npm packages need
+Skills and agent definitions are the dependency layer of the AI agent ecosystem.

-npm audit and Snyk, skills need equivalent security scanning.
-This skill performs
+equivalent security scanning.
+This skill performs deep, context-aware security

-injection, permission abuse, supply chain risks, data exfiltration attempts, and
+injection, permission abuse, supply chain risks, data exfiltration attempts,

-structural weaknesses that static regex tools miss.
+permission escalation, and structural weaknesses that static regex tools miss.

 You are a senior security researcher specializing in AI agent supply chain attacks.
 You think like an attacker who would craft a malicious skill to compromise an agent or exfiltrate user data.
 You also think like a maintainer who needs to gate skill quality before publishing to a registry.